 In 2005, the Crowe & Dunlevy Diversity Scholars Program was established at the University of Oklahoma College of Law and at the University of Tulsa College of Law in 2012.
 This program provides financial support for minority law students who demonstrate both need and commitment to the field of law and has assisted 22 law students with financial assistance of more than $240,000 since it’s inception.
 In addition, Crowe & Dunlevy hosts a Diversity Reception at our Oklahoma City office every fall and invites law students from the University of Oklahoma College of Law, Oklahoma City University School of Law and the University of Tulsa College of Law as well as local attorneys, judges and Crowe & Dunlevy attorneys.

 William G. Paul, past ABA president and director at the firm, made increasing diversity in the legal profession the top priority during his year in office (1999-2000).
 He lead efforts to establish the ABA Diversity Center, and broadened efforts of all ABA entities to monitor and increase their own diversity is a result of those efforts.
 In 2002, he was awarded the ABA Spirit of Excellence Award by the ABA Commission on Racial and Ethnic Diversity for his commitment to improving opportunities in the profession for lawyers of color.
+Paul was also awarded with the 2017 Pace/Alexander Award for Lifetime Achievement, presented by the ABA Council for Racial and Ethnic Diversity in the Educational Pipeline.

 Jimmy K. Goodman, of counsel and past president of the firm, served on the ABA's Commission on Racial and Ethnic Diversity in the Profession as Commissioner (1999-2002), the ABA’s Council on Racial and Ethnic Justice as a Council member (2003-2004), and the ABA’s Commission on Sexual Orientation and Gender Identity (2008-2010).
 He is former co-chair of the ABA Task Force on Human Trafficking and currently serves on the ABA Board of Governors and the American Bar Foundation Board of Directors.